 So, women have to buckle down and work with what we have – and make sure we’re covered, income-wise, over the course of our retirement years.
-Once you figure out how much you need to save to set yourself up to receive a steady income in retirement (here’s a helpful retirement calculator to get you started), here are a couple of out-of-the-box planning strategies to think about to avoid potential gaps.
+Once you figure out how much you need to save to set yourself up to receive a steady income in retirement, here are a couple of out-of-the-box planning strategies to think about to avoid potential gaps.

 Remember, Starbucks doesn’t discount their macchiatos 30% for women.
 Banks don’t lower their interest rates when a woman applies for a loan.
 Your retirement account won’t grow by leaps and bounds…unless you feed it.
 Women simply have to proactively secure themselves financially to thrive in retirement.